nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

 The clinical code or text that represents the Problem.

-These will be the same values that are held in the FHIR&reg; resource referenced by extension[actualProblem].
+These will be the same values that are held in the FHIR&reg; profile referenced by extension[actualProblem].

 ### subject ###